Jesus Feeds the 5000: 5 Miraculous Truths for Today

 “When Jesus landed and saw a large crowd, he had compassion on them and healed their sick.
 As evening approached, the disciples came to him and said, “This is a remote place, and it’s already getting late.
 Send the crowds away, so they can go to the villages and buy themselves some food.”
 Jesus replied, “They do not need to go away.
 You give them something to eat.”
 “We have here only five loaves of bread and two fish,” they answered.
 “Bring them here to me,” he said.
 And he directed the people to sit down on the grass.
 Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
 Then he gave them to the disciples, and the disciples gave them to the people.
 They all ate and were satisfied, and the disciples picked up twelve basketfuls of broken pieces that were left over.
 The number of those who ate was about five thousand men, besides women and children.”
 Matthew 14:14-21

-5 things that can encourage us still today, when the problems we're facing seem too big:
+Here are 5 things from the miracle of Jesus feeding the 5,000 that can encourage us still today when the problems we're facing seem too big:

 Praying today that no matter where we are in life right now, He would take what we offer up to Him, all of our brokenness and pain, all of our loss and short supply, all of our inadequacies and doubt, and that He would breathe His blessing and favor over it, multiplying greatly all that we offer.